iszczesniak/cpp/containers/index.md

 Containers are complemented by iterators and algorithms.
 The iterator is a generalization of a pointer.
-Algorithms, such as `std::sort`, are generalized in that they can be used with various containers.
+Algorithms, such as `std::sort`, are generalized in that they can be used with various containers, because access to the container elements is provided with iterators.

-# History
+## History

-In the early 90's, the containers were:
+In the early 90's, containers were:

 * a cutting-edge technology, and a hot research topic,

 * originally implemented as the STL.

-Now the containers are:
+Now containers are:

 * an indispensable tool of every-day use,